Idea and objective

 The declared goal of netPOL is to strengthen and expand the teaching and research area of political communication through the cooperation between the partners and partner universities and to put it into the focus of a broader and international group of interested parties.
 The main topics of the network activities are European political education, election and political participation research, public affairs and lobbying, media research, mass media economic communication as well as strategy and network analyzes.
 These topics meet with broad public interest and are of great importance, both from the partner countries and the EU.

-The countries Austria, Hungary, Germany and Romania are regarded as supporting pillars of netPOL, and in their cooperation with predominantly German-speaking partner universities cover different areas of expertise and expertise.
+The countries Austria, Hungary and Germany are regarded as supporting pillars of netPOL, and in their cooperation with predominantly German-speaking partner universities cover different areas of expertise and expertise.
 For example, the Danube University Krems is a pioneer and specialist in postgraduate continuing education, and as the largest partner university of the network, the Karl Franzens University Graz has particularly many interdisciplinary collaborations in Central and Eastern Europe.
 The Andrássy University of Budapest forms an interface between the ZOE countries and the Zeppelin University in Friedrichshafen is characterized by its interdisciplinary nature.
-At the Babes-Bolyai University in Cluj, there is a faculty focus on Political Communication and Journalism.

 The reciprocal additions of the partner universities are a key to success; in addition, collaborations with scientific and educational institutions are sought as external partners throughout Europe.
-The initiator of and responsible for netPOL is the Province of Lower Austria, represented by the Lower Austrian Research and Education Association m.b.H.
-(NFB), other sponsors include u.a. the country Styria.
+The initiator of and responsible for netPOL is the Province of Lower Austria, represented by the Gesellschaft für Forschungsförderung Lower Austria m.b.H (GFF), other sponsors include u.a. the country Styria.
 NetPOL is coordinated by the Institute for Strategy Analysis (ISA), and the secondment of scientists is carried out by the Karl Franzens University Graz.

 Andrássy Gyula University